+- (2) All bargaining unit employees are eligible to participate in the Program upon approval from the City Manager.
+In order to be eligible as prospective donated leave recipients, employees must also be eligible for Family and Medical Leave Act leave, except that employees are not required to have met the time in service requirements of the City's FMLA rules in order to be eligible for participation in the Program. - (3) Following are the steps that must be taken to donate leave and to be credited with donated leave under the Program: - Required.
 A prospective donated leave recipient or a co-worker may initiate the leave donation program by completing a standard request form (available from the City's Human Resources Manager) and submit it through the Chief of Police to the City Manager for approval.
 If the employee requests confidentiality with respect to the circumstances that prompt the request, the employee must so indicate on the request form.
-The City will make every reasonable attempt to honor employees' requests for privacy and will request advance permission to disclose information where an employee has requested confidentiality.

-(b) Solicitation of Prospective Donors Once the City Manager has approved an employee's request to participate in the Program, requests may be made on the employee's behalf by a co-worker, or the employee's supervisor, all in coordination with the Human Resources Manager.
+The City will make every reasonable attempt to honor employees' requests for privacy and will request advance permission to disclose information where an employee has requested confidentiality. - (b) Solicitation of Prospective Donors.
+Once the City Manager has approved an employee's request to participate in the Program, requests may be made on the employee's behalf by a co-worker, or the employee's supervisor, all in coordination with the Human Resources Manager.
 The Human Resources Manager may also solicit donations on behalf of an employee on an anonymous basis.
-If a potential leave recipient so desires, he or she may request leave donations on his or her own behalf.
+If a potential leave recipient so desires, he or she {02691690-5} may request leave donations on his or her own behalf.
 If an employee is determined by the City Manager to have exerted undue pressure in the solicitation of a leave donation, that employee shall be disqualified from participation in the Program.

-(c) Completion of Leave Donation Forms; Submission to the Finance Director Employees who wish to donate leave shall complete a standard form (available from the Human Resources Manager) containing the following:
+- (c) Completion of Leave Donation Forms; Submission to the Finance

-1. The name of the donating employee;

-2. The name of the employee for whom the donated leave is
+Director.
+Employees who wish to donate leave shall complete a standard form (available from the Human Resources Manager) containing the following: - 1.
+The name of the donating employee; - 2.
+The name of the employee for whom the donated leave is intended.

-intended.
 If the donating employee wishes to donate leave to a general pool without designating a recipient, this should be indicated by writing General Pool on the form in place of a name.
-The Human Resources Manager will maintain the General Pool of donated leave for use by employees who are in need of leave and who do not receive adequate donations;

-3. The type of leave (sick leave or vacation time) and the number of hours to be donated.
-(Leave may be donated in full hour increments only); and

-4. A certification that the donating employee will retain a balance of at least eighty (80) hours of combined sick leave and vacation time after donating.

-(4) Crediting of Donated Time Donated leave time will be credited to the sick leave balance only of the intended recipient at the time that the recipient has exhausted his or her total available sick leave balance.
+The Human Resources Manager will maintain the General Pool of donated leave for use by employees who are in need of leave and who do not receive adequate donations; - 3.
+The type of leave (sick leave or vacation time) and the number of hours to be donated.
+(Leave may be donated in full hour increments only); and - 4.
+A certification that the donating employee will retain a balance of at least eighty (80) hours of combined sick leave and vacation time after donating. - (4) Crediting of Donated Time.
+Donated leave time will be credited to the sick leave balance only of the intended recipient at the time that the recipient has exhausted his or her total available sick leave balance.
 In no event shall an employee be credited with more donated leave time than leave time actually consumed in connection with the absence for which leave was donated.

 Additionally, donated leave time shall not be credited to a recipient employee's vacation time balance.
-Excess leave time shall be processed in accordance with subparagraph (6) of paragraph (M) of this Section 12.1.
+Excess leave time shall be processed in accordance with paragraph (6) of this section.